gr4vy/gr4vy-go/api/docs/TransactionsApi.md

     metadata := []string{"Inner_example"} // []string | Filters for transactions where their `metadata` values contain all of the provided `metadata` keys.
 The value sent for `metadata` must be formatted as a JSON string, and all keys and values must be strings.
 This value should also be URL encoded.
 Duplicate keys are not supported.
-If a key is duplicated, only the last appearing value will be used. (optional) method := []string{"card"} // []string | Filters the results to only the items for which the `method` has been set to this value. (optional) paymentMethodId := TODO // string | The ID of the payment method. (optional) paymentServiceId := []string{"Inner_example"} // []string | Filters for transactions that were processed by the provided `payment_service_id` values. (optional) paymentServiceTransactionId := "transaction_123" // string | Filters for transactions that have a matching `payment_service_transaction_id` value.
+If a key is duplicated, only the last appearing value will be used. (optional) method := []string{"card"} // []string | Filters the results to only the items for which the `method` has been set to this value. (optional) paymentMethodId := TODO // string | The ID of the payment method. (optional) paymentMethodLabel := "1234" // string | Filters for transactions that have a payment method with a label that matches exactly with the provided value. (optional) paymentServiceId := []string{"Inner_example"} // []string | Filters for transactions that were processed by the provided `payment_service_id` values. (optional) paymentServiceTransactionId := "transaction_123" // string | Filters for transactions that have a matching `payment_service_transaction_id` value.
 The `payment_service_transaction_id` is the identifier of the transaction given by the payment service. (optional) search := "be828248-56de-481e-a580-44b6e1d4df81" // string | Filters for transactions that have one of the following fields match exactly with the provided `search` value: * `buyer_external_identifier` * `buyer_id` * `external_identifier` * `id` * `payment_service_transaction_id` (optional)